SeriousGuy888/HATApedia/content/articles/Remy Republic.md

 The Remy Republic government is organised as a federal parliamentary republic.
 Each province sends elected representatives to the Remyan parliament.

-The Parliament of the Remy Republic is a biacameral legislature, with an upper house — the *Duck Nest* — and a lower house — the *Villager Council*.
+The Parliament of the Remy Republic is a bicameral legislature, with an upper house — the *Duck Nest* — and a lower house — the *Villager Council*.

 ## Election
 *See also: [[remyan_election_shooting|Hawainot Shooting on Remyan Election Night]]*